Lwin-Oo/Lunr/README.md

 # 🌙 Lunr – The AI Agent for Deep Focus & Aligned Progress

-**Lunr** is a macOS-native productivity operating system that keeps you focused, aligned with your goals, and resilient against digital distractions.
+**Lunr** is a macOS-native productivity operating system designed to help you stay focused, aligned with your goals, and resilient against digital distractions.
 Powered by on-device AI and built with parallel computing principles, Lunr doesn’t just track your activity — it *understands* you.

 ---

 ## 🧠 What Is Lunr?

-Lunr is your second brain — a contextual, motivational AI agent that learns from your behavior, helps you break down goals, and ensures your computer time reflects your real-life ambitions.
-Whether you’re coding, designing, or just trying to finish that one damn thing, Lunr watches, reflects, and guides — without cloud syncs or surveillance.
+Lunr is your second brain — a contextual, motivational AI agent that learns from your behavior, helps you break down goals, and ensures your computer time aligns with your real-life ambitions.
+Whether you're coding, designing, or trying to finish that one thing, Lunr observes, reflects, and guides — all without cloud syncs or surveillance.

 ---